 Maintaining accreditation

-If your centre experiences significant changes, such as a new owner, principal, academic manager, or premises, please inform us immediately using the Notification of Changes form (Word, 60KB).
+To maintain your centre’s accreditation, complete your annual declaration via our online platform.
+If your centre undergoes significant changes, such as a new owner, principal, academic manager, or change of premises, please notify us immediately using the Notification of Changes form, also available online.

 Opening a new centre